 How do I put on a condom?

-Check the condom packet for the use-by date and make sure the packet is still sealed.
+Step 1: Check the packet for the use-by date and make sure the packet is still sealed.
+Don’t use expired condoms as they can break easily.

-Open the packet carefully so you don’t tear or puncture the condom.
+Step 2: Open the packet carefully so you don’t tear or puncture it.

-Hold the tip of the condom to remove any air.
-Place the condom on the head of the fully erect penis and roll it down to the base of the shaft.
+Step 3: Hold the tip of the condom to remove any air.
+Put the condom on the head of the fully erect penis and roll it down to the base.
 If the condom doesn’t roll down easily it may be inside out.
-If this is the case, it’s best to throw it away and try a new one, as it’s possible it has already made contact with sexual fluids.
+If that happens, it’s best to throw it away and get a new one.
+It’s possible it has already made contact with sexual fluids.

-Carefully dispose of the used condom; making sure it does not come in contact with you or your partner’s genital area.
+Step 6: Carefully dispose of the used condom; making sure it does not touch your or your partner’s genital area.
+For more information on using condoms, watch the video below.

 For more information on using condoms, watch the video below.